saylordotorg/course_polsc301/Unit02.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Constitution** <span id="2"></span>
 **The Constitution serves as the single governing document in America.
 In order to understand current governance issues, you will benefit from